 Data protection laws impose severe penalties.
 Coverage may include:

-• Certain regulatory defense costs and fines where insurable by law, subject to policy terms and conditions.
+- Certain regulatory defense costs and fines may be covered where permitted by law and subject to policy terms and conditions.

 Additional Critical Coverage Components